Lancashire and Cheshire Amateur Football League: Notes

-Divisional Honours (Formation to 1930s)
+Current members 2025-26

+Note that teams sometimes officially vary their lower team names, but the above is standardising it to be clear what level it is: Reserves=2nd team, A=3rd team, B=4th team.
+The exception is AFC Stockport who have specific names for their 2nd and 3rd teams (Warriors and Titans).
+Some teams have their 1st and 2nd teams in a higher league.

+Lancashire and Cheshire Amateur Football League winners

+1909–10

 The number and naming of the divisions has varied throughout the league's history, and the size of the league has grown from its early days.

+1910–14

 A second division (Division Two) was launched including some reserve sides from Division One.

+1919–20

 There was no competition 1914/15 to 1919 due to World War One.
 The league re-started in 1919 with a single division.

+1920–21

 A second division (Division A) was launched with some reserve sides from Division One.

+1921–26

 A Junior division was launched for junior players, initially defined as between 14 and 18 and a half, it was later increased up to 20 in 1924.

+1926–27

 The Junior Division closed down due to problems clubs had recruiting players under 18.

+1927–30

 A new Division Two was launched in place of Division A. Therefore Division A would now effectively become the division for Reserves.

+1930–31

 A new Junior Division was launched, and at least eight players had to be under 18.5, with up to 3 open-age players allowed.
 A second Reserve division "B" was also launched.

+1931–33

 The Junior and B divisions were dropped after one season.